-When any of the above occurs, you must enroll in Medicare Part B. The Employee Health Plan becomes the secondary insurance once you become Medicare eligible.
-This means if you do not enroll in Medicare Part B, you will be responsible for 80% of your physicians' bills (out of your pocket) because the health plan pays only 20% (what Medicare does not pay) as the secondary insurance.
-Note: This does not apply to actively working age 65 or older employees or spouses.
+When you or your covered dependent become Medicare eligible (on your 65th birthday) and retire, you must enroll in Medicare Part B. The Retiree HBP becomes the secondary insurance once you become Medicare eligible.
+This means that if you do not enroll in Medicare Part B, you will be responsible for 80% of your physicians' bills (out of your pocket) because the Retiree HBP pays only 20% (what Medicare does not pay) as the secondary insurance.
+Note: This does not apply to actively working age 65 or older employees or their spouse.

-If you retire before age 65, you will need to contact the Caregiver Service Center when you turn 65 for important information.
+If you retire before age 65, you will need to contact the ONE HR Service Center when you turn 65 for important information.